GuideNepalFIREInvestingRetirement

 Parjanya ShakyaJestha 2083 BS10 min read

 A friend asked me last Saturday, half-joking, what it would take for him to "stop having to work."
-He's 28, earns रू 75,000/month, has no debt, no investments, and no real plan.
-The honest answer was that financial independence isn't a number he can guess.
-It's a system you build over years, with very specific Nepali pieces.
+He's 28, earns रू 75,000/month, carries no debt, holds no investments, and has no real plan.
+The honest answer: financial independence isn't a number you can guess.
+You build it over years, using very specific Nepali pieces.

 This post is what I should have said over that tea.
 It covers what financial independence actually is, what the FI number looks like on a Nepali salary, and the order of operations that gets you there — through SSF, CIT, FDs, and eventually mutual fund SIPs and NEPSE.
-It's a roadmap, not a sales pitch.
-The early steps are unglamorous and matter the most.
+Call it a roadmap.
+The early steps are unglamorous, and they matter most.

 What financial independence actually means

-A working definition: you are financially independent when the income from your assets — interest, dividends, rent, mutual-fund payouts — covers your annual expenses without you needing to sell time for money.
+A working definition: you are financially independent when income from your assets (interest, dividends, rent, mutual-fund payouts) covers your annual expenses without you having to sell time for money.

-The word that does most of the work in that sentence is expenses, not income.
-Two people earning the same salary can be a decade apart in their FI timeline based purely on what they spend.
+The load-bearing word in that sentence is expenses, not income.
+Two people on the same salary can be a decade apart in their FI timeline based purely on what they spend.
 That's why the 50/30/20 rule and your savings rate matter more for FI than picking the perfect investment.

-• Lean FI: covers a modest, deliberate lifestyle — a 1BHK in a cheaper area, home cooking, a scooter, occasional travel.
+• Lean FI: covers a modest, deliberate lifestyle.
+1BHK in a cheaper area, home cooking, a scooter, occasional travel.
 Reachable on a Nepali salary in 15–20 years if you save aggressively.

 • Fat FI: covers a richer lifestyle than today.
 Almost always requires business equity, USD remote income, or property cash flow on top of salary savings.